GMartigny/flow/readme.md

 # boxed-liquid

-"Liquid" simulation using device accelerometer.
+"Liquid" simulation using device accelerometer and gyroscope.
-Only work on handheld devices.

 ![QR Code for the link](media/qr.png)